 2. Good fishing games teach through motion, not paragraphs

 The better games let the screen do most of the explaining.
-You see one lane move a little slower, another fish dart diagonally, and pretty soon you realize you should lead your shots instead of clicking directly on the target.
-That kind of learning feels good because it comes from play.
+One lane moves slower, another fish darts diagonally, then a larger target drifts through the middle and suddenly you realize you should lead the shot instead of clicking straight at the nose.
+That kind of learning feels good because it comes from play, not from a lecture box.

 A page can still help a little.
 A quick hint like “aim ahead of fast fish” or “big fish move slower but pay more” is useful.
 A giant explanation block is not.
 That is the line I keep coming back to when I decide whether a game page feels real or not.